Ovlic/cowsay_py/README.md

 Please note that this is a new package and there will be bugs.
 Please report them to the [issue page.](https://github.com/Ovlic/cowsay_py/issues)

-cowsay is a configurable talking cow, originally written in Perl by [Tony Monroe](https://github.com/tnalpgge/rank-amateur-cowsay)
+Cowsay is a configurable talking cow, originally written in Perl by [Tony Monroe](https://github.com/tnalpgge/rank-amateur-cowsay)

 This project uses code from [cowsay2](https://github.com/johnnysprinkles/cowsay), the node.js moderenized version of cowsay.